wilmixsolomon7/NJDOLLAR/README.md

 # NJDollar
 -----------

-NJDollar   is a  Most  Advanced   Technology.
+NJDollar   is a  Most  Advanced   Technology  than  JDOLLAR technology.

+So  it  is   ranked   as   RANK z'''.

 JAS  is  the  parent   of  JDollar  like   OAK  technology   is  parent  of   java.